 National School Bus Safety Week is October 19 - 23, 2015.
 The theme for 2015 is "Be Smart - Be Seen, I wait in a safe place!"
 More information is available at the National Association for Pupil Transportation.

-Operation Safe Stop Education and Enforcement Day is Thursday, April 3, 2014.
+Operation Safe Stop Education and Enforcement Day was Thursday, April 16, 2015.

-On April 3, 2014 law enforcement officers around the state will participate in an Operation Safe Stop day.
+On April 16, 2015 law enforcement officers around the state participated in Operation Safe Stop Day.
 During "Safe Stop," police officers are on board school buses and in marked and unmarked patrol units on selected bus routes that have a history of illegal passing complaints.